A CurtainUp Philadelphia Review

 After stage illusions disappear and characters are left to untangle their personal illusions, simmering passions come to a boil, but then lose steam as issues get elongated.
-The play has been so well constructed that at this point we don't really need more explanation of the power issues, homosexuality, fantasy and reality, lies and love that form the story.
+In a play about stereotyping, perhaps fittingly the supporting roles are well played in quick stereotypes; shortcuts to pegging characters..

 Hwang has said that myths have saturated our consciousness and M. Butterfly is a "plea to all sides to cut through our respective layers of cultural and sexual misperception."
 When underpinnings of the play emerge they can sound like the playwright talking.
 Song says: "You're a Westerner.
 How can you objectively judge your own values? "

 M. Butterfly decries the damaging stereotypes in Madame Butterfly and criticizes ideas the West has held about the East.
 At the same time the play exposes the double edged sword of racism, and some zingers concern stereotypes the East holds about the West: With a streak of mean-spiritedness that's funny at the same time, Song, who seeks sensitivity toward the East, says to Rene: "Could you imagine it otherwise?
 Clubs in China filled with pasty, big-thighed white women, while thousands of slender lotus blossoms wait just outside the door?
 Never.
 The clubs would be empty."